SoultatosStefanos/dbc/docs/samples.md

 *   Sample #1 shows a basic use case of a precondition and a postcondition.
 *   Sample #2 shows how a class invariant can be protected with DBC.
 *   Sample #3 shows a loop invariant verification use case.
-*   Sample #4 shows how DBC can be used to take advantage of terminate hooks to recover gracefully.
+*   Sample #4 shows how DBC can be used to take advantage of terminate hooks.
 *   Sample #5 shows how DBC can be used to catch contract violations to recover gracefully.
 *   Sample #6 shows a performance critical use case where the debug-only